 Old maps show the church standing on Anglesey but erosion by the sea as since separated the church from Anglesey.
 The original site would have been founded in the 7th Century and the building would have been of wattle and daub construction.
 The present building is said to date back to the 12th or 13th Century with the building undergoing many restorations including after this picture was taken a white lime wash.
 Personally, I prefer seeing the natural stone.

-I hope the reasoning behind my title is now fully explained and that you have enjoyed visiting these islands which despite their size and locations have such interesting history to share.
+I hope the reasoning behind my title is now fully explained and that you have enjoyed visiting these British islands which despite their size and locations have such interesting history to share.